avcode-exe/Games-of-the-Games/README.md

 * The game has a maze that the player needs to solve.
 * The player can move the character using the WSAD keys.
 * The maze was generated randomly using the Depth-First Search algorithm.

+# Credit

+Some of the games in this project (maze and minewseeper) are based on the origin project (https://github.com/avcode-exe/ENGG1340-Group-19-Project).
+Thanks for the contributors of that project!

 # License